bdurand/factory_bot_any_instance/README.md

 end
 ```

 Note that you must include the `any` call inside a block in your factory so that it will only get evaluated at runtime.
-Be careful with this method, though, because it could slow down your test suite if you make use of the `build` method since it will insert the `any` defined objects into the database instead of just into memory.
+Be careful with this method, though, because it could slow down your test suite if you make use of the `build` method because the `any` defined objects will be inserted into the database.

 ### Cleaning Up

-You *MUST* cleanup the instantiated instances between test run or you will have artifacts spanning tests.
+You *MUST* cleanup the instantiated instances between tests or you will have random artifacts spanning them.
 Most test suites clear the database between runs so these artifacts will also be completely invalid.
 To do this you must call the `clear_instances` method.
 You can set up your test suite to do this before every test.

 #### RSpec